Aerolab/frontend-developer-coding-challenge/README.md

 - (Optional) Add unit or integration tests.

 ## Design resources
+> [!IMPORTANT]

-🚧 The design is still in progress, and we’ll share the final Figma file once it’s ready.
+> The design is still in progress, and we’ll share the final Figma file once it’s ready.
 In the meantime, you can work from [wireframes](https://www.figma.com/design/3O7BxHFnSSawJeny3lXWkE/Aerolab-Frontend-Developer-Coding-Challenge---Public?node-id=16692-3191&t=4j9KGkZuF4bA2zbD-4) to complete the challenge.
 You’re welcome to use any component library, such as shadcn, or even create your own custom designs.

 ## Delivery